Definition guide of skin and hair terms. We define skin & hair terms for effective ingredients that get results. Updated regularly.

 - Chamomile also benefits hair.
 Chamomile oil can moisturize damaged hair.
 It is also an anti-inflammatory to treat some scalp conditions that impact hair growth.
 It is an anti fungal which reduces dandruff.
 Chamomile tea can be used to enhance and brighten tone on blondes or natural blonde highlights.

 - Chia Seed Oil feeds hair and skin.
 It makes hair shiny and strong, and skin smooth.
 It contains alpha-linolenic acid, an important essential fatty acid, vitamins, and minerals.

-- Choline is found in some beauty and pre-natal supplements.
+- Choline is found in some beauty and prenatal supplements.
 Choline helps the body create DNA for nerve signaling, and for detoxification.
-It’s also used for acetylcholine function, an anti-aging neurotransmitter.
+It’s also used for acetylcholine function, and it is an anti-aging neurotransmitter.

 Citrus Aurantium Dulcis (Orange) Peel Oil